CocoaPods/CocoaPods/.github/ISSUE_TEMPLATE.md

 > what info we expect.
 > Please remove this line and all above before submitting.

-> Before you start, are you using the CocoaPods beta release?
+> Before you start, are you using the CocoaPods release?
 > a lot has changed with Xcode 8 that is not backwards compatible.
 >
-> Xcode 8 Status: Only works with CocoaPods 1.1.0
+> Xcode 8 Status: Only works with CocoaPods 1.1.0+
-> Swift 3: You need to add a `.swift-version` file, see the CHANGELOG
+> Swift 3: You need to add a `.swift-version` file or the argument `--swift-version=VERSION`, see the CHANGELOG
-> China: Use https://gems.ruby-china.org/ instead of https://gems.ruby-china.org/ for the RC see #5910
+> Not an issue about the CocoaPods command line app?
+Please use the right repo - https://github.com/CocoaPods
+> Issues are for feature requests, and bugs.
+Questions should go in Stack Overflow

 * [ ] I've read and understood the [*CONTRIBUTING guidelines and have done my best effort to follow](https://github.com/CocoaPods/CocoaPods/blob/master/CONTRIBUTING.md).